KarthiPnsmy/Places/readme.md

 # Places

 Places is a simple iOS app that uses **[Google Places API](https://developers.google.com/places/web-service/)** to find nearby places like restaurant, bar, atm, doctor...etc which is build on iOS 10, Swift 3, xCode 8.2.
-If you want to try this app, please change the Google API Key in Constant.swift file
+If you want to try this app, please change the **Google API Key** in **Constants.swift** file

 # Screenshots